 These lines are for listing the landlord and their address.

 The landlord’s name and address should be listed on these lines.
-It might also include the name and address of the managing agent (like a super or someone from a management company) that is acting on behalf of the landlord.
+It might also include the name and address of the managing agent that is acting on behalf of the landlord.

 5 DATE OF EXPIRATION OF CURRENT LEASE